threesigmaxyz/zkauth-litepaper/README.md

 - **Audience** (`aud`): The intended recipients of the JWT, generally the application's URL.
 - **Expiration Time** (`exp`): Specifies the time post which the JWT should not be accepted.
 - **Issued At** (`iat`): The time at which the JWT was issued.

+The OIDC standard is leveraged by zkAuth to link Web2 identities with zkSync accounts.
+We'll explore the details of this process later in this document.

 ---